 My Life as an American Patriot is a comprehensive project-based learning unit that has been designed to draw students into the story of the American Revolution.
 Studying history is an essential way for us to better understand ourselves and the world around us today.
-The good and the evil that has emerged since the beginning of man has been chronicled and when we learn from the successes and failures of our ancestors, we can improve our lives and society as a whole.
+The good and the evil that has emerged since the beginning of man have been chronicled in our history books.
+When we learn from the successes and failures of our ancestors, we can improve our lives and society as a whole.
 As adults, we have lived long enough to recognize the patterns as they repeat throughout the decades and centuries, but how relevant do most children think that history is to their lives?

-The detachment might stem from the very same reasons that adults are fascinated with history: the differences in culture, geography, lifestyle, and traditions.
+Children tend to detach from history while many adults are fascinated with learning about differences in culture, geography, lifestyle, and traditions.
 Our children have been born into a world with computers, electric appliances, telephones, internet, airplanes, and so much more.
 It is hard for them to relate to a society that did not have electricity, motorized vehicles, or even indoor plumbing.
-It can also be hard to imagine the challenges of living in the desert when someone was born and raised on the rocky seacoast of Maine or be able to connect with the trials of living in the remote mountains of West Virginia, growing up in urban Chicago.
+It can also be hard to imagine the challenges of living in the desert when someone was born and raised on the rocky seacoast of Maine, or be able to connect with the trials of living in the remote mountains of West Virginia or growing up in urban Chicago.

 We believe that the best way to make connections with history is to visit!
 Until reliable time-travel is developed, students can utilize our current technology to travel anywhere by placing photographs of themselves into scenes from anywhere in the world, at any point in time.
-History becomes relevant as they look at themselves in the scene and they start to make connections with the people and the environment they have joined.
+History becomes relevant as they look at themselves in the scene and start to make connections with the people and the environment they have joined.

 We hope that you and your students learn as much from using this unit as we did from developing it!
 Please contact us with your feedback.
-We are continuing to expand our library of Common Core Learning Units and we are interested in your comments on this kit and your suggestions for future topics.
+We are continuing to expand our library of Common Core Learning Units, and we are interested in your comments on this kit and your suggestions for future topics.
 Happy learning!